-REVIEW - DAY 6: WATER CONSERVATION Last time you met, you learned about water conservation, your water footprint, and why it's important to save water.
+REVIEW - DAY 6: WATER CONSERVATION

+Last time you met, you learned about water conservation, your water footprint, and why it's important to save water.
 Today, you'll learn how water travels and why it's important to keep the water near your home or school clean.

-VIDEO - SCIENTIST SPOTLIGHT: WATERSHEDS WITH MO WISE To start learning about watersheds, first watch Scientist Spotlight: Watersheds with Mo Wise, a special scientist spotlight video: https://vimeo.com/501811751/3b659f0d2e Reflect on the video: what did your students learn?
+VIDEO - SCIENTIST SPOTLIGHT: WATERSHEDS WITH MO WISE

+To start learning about watersheds, first watch Scientist Spotlight: Watersheds with Mo Wise, a special scientist spotlight video: https://vimeo.com/501811751/3b659f0d2e

+Reflect on the video: what did your students learn?

-EXPERIMENT - WATERSHED MODEL - 1) The area of land that carries rainfall or snowmelt into rivers. streams, lakes, and oceans is called a "watershed".
-To make a model of a watershed, start by placing upside down cups, drinking glasses, and bowls of various sizes inside a large, deep baking dish. - 2) Open the trash bag and lay it flat over the top of all your items in the pan.
+ACTIVITY - WATERSHED MODEL

+- 1) The area of land that carries rainfall or snowmelt into rivers, streams, lakes, and oceans is called a "watershed".
+To make a model of a watershed, have your groups place upside down bowls and cups of various sizes inside their baking dish. - 2) Open the trash bag and lay it flat over the top of all your items in the pan.
 This now represents the peaks of the mountains and hills with valleys in between.